 2. Have a professional headshot

-You don’t have to pay the big bucks for a professional studio shot, but do make sure your profile photo puts your best professional face forward.
+You don’t have to pay the big bucks for a professional studio shot to win the "wow" factor, but do make sure your profile photo puts your best professional face forward.
 After all, it may be the first impression a hiring manager (or anyone online) has of you, one that may be hard to change.
 Think of it this way: A photo of you looking unkempt, making a silly face or partying could deem you a poor cultural fit for an employer.